 Who Is Abby Lee Miller?

-Born in Pennsylvania in 1966, Abby Lee Miller inherited a love of dance from her mom.
-She started her own company at 14, and by 1980 she had her own studio.
+Abby Lee Miller inherited a love of dance from her mom, started her own company at 14, and by 1980 she had her own studio.
 In 2011, she became a star in her own right with the Lifetime show Dance Moms, which followed Miller, her students and their diva parents.
 In 2016, Miller's legal troubles caught up with her.
 She pleaded guilty to bankruptcy fraud among other charges, and in 2017 she was sentenced to a year and a day in prison.

 As a young girl, Miller studied dance at her mom's studio in Penn Hills, Pennsylvania.
 While she enjoyed other activities, including Girl Scouts, ski club, clarinet lessons and charm school, Miller's primary passion was dance, especially competitions.
 Not a fan of performing herself, she opted for teaching early on.
 She founded the Abby Lee Dance Company while still a teenager.
-In 1980 she opened her own dance studio, where she has taught 3,000 to 4,000 students to date.
+In 1980 she opened her own dance studio.

 'Dance Moms' Debut